-A financial advisor will tell you that there are many smart ways to make your money grow.
+A financial advisor will tell you that there are many smart ways to grow your money.
 But you need to find the right type of financial investment that best fits your goals.
-Let’s break down how financial investments are defined and review common types of investments and the risk factors for each, along with exploring how investors buy or sell them to maximize your income or profits.
+Let’s take a look at how financial investments are defined, review common types of investments and risk factors for each, and break down how investors buy or sell them to maximize your income or profits.

 What Is a Financial Investment?